GuyZwer/augmented-reality-with-python/README.md

 	I log out and come back again and that I accomplish the yum update command. after that I 'make' again and I have no error and it finish successfully

-	Now connect to python and type import cv2, and HOLLA! it works!!!
+	Now open python and type import cv2, and HOLLA! it works!!!